 At Compass, our schedule is different from traditional schools in line with our innovative educational model.
 We emphasize flexibility, as follows:

-- Start times: Families choose one of three start times with a corresponding end time.
+- Start times: Families choose one of two start times with a corresponding end time.
 This lets teens get the sleep they need, and helps bring student’s schedules more in line with family needs.

 Check out what a typical day at Compass looks like:

 Compass Community Collaborative School Daily Schedule: